-- 1. First of all, prepare the endless swing wing line by the double block on the cockpit coaming.
-Release the back stays slowly on BOTH sides. - 2.
+- 1. Release and unhook the front diagonal cable from the forward wing. - 2.
+Prepare the endless swing wing line by the double block on the cockpit coaming.
+Release the back stays slowly on BOTH sides.
+Hold the backstays line around the winch, as you may burn your hands due to the high tension. - 3.
 No persons are allowed on the trampolines, the wings or the floats while operating the Swing Wing system.
-Also slack of spinnaker sheets and barberhaul lines. - 3.
-Remove the stainless pin in the aluminium stop tube before releasing the double easylock for the Swing Wing system inside the hand locker in the cockpit.
+Also slack of spinnaker sheets and barberhaul lines. - 4.
+Remove the stopping bolt in the aluminium locking tube at the cockpit coaming aft before releasing the double easylock for the Swing Wing system inside the hand locker in the cockpit.

 REMEMBER only to use the lines coming up from the double block in the coaming for the Swing Wing system.
-The outer line is for the outhaul and the inner for the inhaul (fold in).
+The outer line is for the outhaul and the inner for the inhaul (downhaul).
+Check that these lines are not twisted or jamed, before winching.

-4. The system is now open and you use the inhaul via the selftailing winch on the coaming.
+5. The system is now open and you use the inhaul via the selftailing winch on the coaming.
 As the line is endless make sure ALWAYS that the outhaul line runs easily free to avoid "kinks".
 The float is now ready to be pulled in, and when the float is folded in you can put the pin in the locking tube, and the float is now in position.
-You must lock the easylock again to secure the swing wing line and float in position.
+You must lock the double easylock again to secure the swing-wing lines and float in position.
 Then you can adjust the backstay by setting it handtight after having folded BOTH sides.

-- 5. To fold out the boat the procedure is the same, just reverse, but make sure that the various lines are NOT jammed between the wings and the hull and beware of children.
-If the float does not come out then just give a push on the float or wing to get past the "dead angle". - 6.
-In case the boat does not fold or unfold easily do not use power on the winch, most probably some other line has been jammed. - 7.
+- 6. To fold out the boat the procedure is the same, just reverse, but make sure that the various lines are NOT jammed between the wings and the hull and beware of children.
+If the float does not come out then just give a push on the float or wing to get past the "dead angle". - 7.
+In case the boat does not fold or unfold easily do not use power on the winch, most probably some other line has been jammed. - 8.
 When the floats are folded out you have some line left over.
-Pull the lines for the in- and outhaul down by pulling between the double block and the easylock in the coaming again. - 8.
+Pull the lines for the in- and outhaul down by pulling between the double block and the easylock in the coaming again. - 9.
 Make sure there is no sand or dirt on the sliding wing areas on the floats.
 If you for example just launched or berthed you should rinse with a bucket of water over each saddle to clean the surfaces for sand.